abs-hm-intake24/deployment/instances/example/README.md

 #### 3.4.
 Create the deployment configuration files

-As described in step 3.2, make a copy of the `host.name.tld.bootstrap` file for each server.
+As described in step 3.2, make a copy of the `host.name.tld` file for each server.
 For automated `deploy` user setup described in 3.1-3.3 no further steps are required.